Which Whole Earth Farms Grain Free Recipes Get

 Whole Earth Farms Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Whole Earth Farms Grain Free product line includes 9 dry dog foods.
+The Whole Earth Farms Grain Free product line includes the 4 dry dog foods listed below.

-Whole Earth Farms Grain Free with Pork, Beef and Lamb was selected to represent the other products in the line for this review.
+Whole Earth Farms Grain Free with Pork, Beef and Lamb Poultry-Free was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food

 Ingredients: Pork meal, potatoes, sweet potatoes, peas, canola meal, pork fat, pork, beef, lamb, flaxseed, natural flavor, apples, carrots, dried beet pulp, dried yeast, potassium chloride, salt, vitamins (vitamin E supplement, vitamin B12 supplement, vitamin A acetate, d-calcium pantothenate, thiamine mononitrate, folic acid, riboflavin supplement, niacin, pyridoxine hydrochloride, biotin, vitamin D3 supplement), choline chloride, minerals (iron amino acid complex, zinc amino acid complex, zinc sulfate, sodium selenite, manganese amino acid complex, copper amino acid complex, copper sulfate, potassium iodide), taurine, mixed tocopherols for freshness, citric acid for freshness, dried Lactobacillus plantarum fermentation product, dried Lactobacillus casei fermentation product, dried Enterococcus faecium fermentation product, dried Lactobacillus acidophilus fermentation product

 Red denotes controversial item

 The first ingredient in this dog food is pork meal.
 Pork meal is considered a meat concentrate and contains nearly 300% more protein than fresh pork.
 Yet it can also be high in ash — about 25-30%.